day8/re-frame-template/README.md

 1. Open devtools.
 Press press `F12` or `Ctrl-Shift-i` ([actually there's a variety of ways](https://developer.chrome.com/devtools))
 1. Open devtool's "Setting" Panel.
 Press F1.
 (Careful.
 Not the Setting panel for Chrome itself!!
 The Settings panel for devtools)
 1. Under the "Network" heading, tick the option "Disable cache (while DevTools is open)".
-You don't want figwheel's attempts at reloading to be defeated by caching.
+You don't want shadow-clj's attempts at reloading to be defeated by caching.
 1. Under the "Console" heading, tick the option "Enable custom formatters".
 This allows [cljs-devtools](https://github.com/binaryage/cljs-devtools) to perform its magic.
 1. Close Settings.
 Close Devtools.
 1. Reopen Devtools